Previous | Next

 "How much longer is it going to take?"
 Evina asked.

-Almost in response to his question the trolley began to pick up speed.
+Almost in response to his question, the trolley began to pick up speed.
 It went faster and faster.
 The wind was blowing through his feathers.
 He smelled something in the air.
-It wasn't a thing but a thought.
+It wasn't the scent of a thing but of a thought.
 It was the smell of memories.

-"I think you're stop is next," The Shadow said.
+"I think your stop is next," The Shadow said.

 "How do I get off?"

 "You don't need to."